maximecharpentierdata/connect-four-rl/README.md

 ## Playing against an agent

-If you feel like playing an against an agent you trained, feel free to do so using the `Play with an agent.ipynb` notebook.
-Please note that it does work in the VS Code notebook renderer.
+If you feel like playing against an agent you trained, feel free to do so using the `Play with an agent.ipynb` notebook.
+Please note that it does not work in the VS Code notebook renderer.

 We provided an agent already trained in `models/best_agent` if you want to face this one.